SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 - and then click the map to find a region close to you:
   ![broker_create_service.jpg](img/broker-setup/broker_create_service.jpg)

-Give your Solace PubSub+ Cloud service instance a name using the naming convention : \
-**_FirstName-masterclass**, and then tell it start!.\
+Give your Solace PubSub+ Cloud service instance a name of your choice and then let it start!.
-For eg. if your name is John Doe, then the name of your broker will be **john-masterclass**
+> aside negative As a guide, try to keep your broker name short for this session

 Under the covers, a Solace event broker will be deployed and configured in the cloud you indicated, ports configured, load-balancer setup, monitoring enabled, etc.